JunZhang111/HIL_Microgrid_OPAL-RT/README.md

-## The Hardware-in-the-loop Testbed for Microgrid based on Opal-rt
+## The Hardware-in-the-loop Testbed for Microgrid based on OPAL-RT
 **Author:** Jun Zhang
 **Update:** 02/23/2025 first upload